What I would do different!!

 I brought almost a whole Pharmacy with me as I had weak knees and the meds were prescription only in the UK.
 But in America they were cheap and available over the counter.

-I would however recommend getting two courses of antibiotics from your DR and 1 course of Anti Giardia treatment flan Flagyl® (hopefully you will not need)
+I would however recommend getting two courses of antibiotics from your DR and 1 course of Anti Giardia treatment flan Flagyl® (hopefully you will not need) (this really for no Americans and aimed at Brits)

 I didn’t bring any Antibiotics and so I had such a fun time trying to see a DR when my toe went septic so add this to your list.